 Life has its ups and downs.

-Even so, you’ve just taken a step to make it a bit more beautiful and loving—Congratulations!
+Even so, you’ve just taken a step to make yours a bit more beautiful and loving—congratulations!

-It’s alright if you lose your temper sometimes.
-We don’t need perfection.
+It’s alright if you lose your temper sometimes—you don’t need perfection.
 Just be happy that you are improving and so are your relationships.

 Welcome to your new life.